 Ms. Montone made her Carnegie Hall solo recital debut in Carnegie’s Weill Recital Hall in 2008.
 She’s enjoyed appearing as a featured artist at many International Horn Society workshops and as a soloist and collaborator with artists such as pianists Emanuel Ax and Christoph Eschenbach, bass-baritone Eric Owens, violinists Shmuel Ashkenasi and Joseph Silverstein, and cellist David Soyer, among many others.

-As a chamber musician, she performs with the Chamber Music Society of Lincoln Center, Philadelphia Chamber Music Society, Santa Fe Chamber Music Festival, National Brass Ensemble, Strings Music Festival in Steamboat Springs, Bravo!
-Vail Chamber Music Festival, Lake Champlain Chamber Music Festival, La Jolla Chamber Music Festival, Bay Chamber Concerts, Spoleto Italy Chamber Music Festival, and Marlboro Music Festival.
+As a chamber musician, Ms. Montone performs with the Chamber Music Society of Lincoln Center, Philadelphia Chamber Music Society, Santa Fe Chamber Music Festival, National Brass Ensemble, Strings and Bravo Vail! music festivals in Colorado, Lake Champlain Chamber Music Festival, La Jolla Chamber Music Society’s SummerFest, Bay Chamber Concerts, Spoleto Festival dei Due Mondi in Italy, and Marlboro Music Festival.

 Ms. Montone is a native of northern Virginia, and she studied with Edwin Thayer, principal horn of the National Symphony Orchestra, in the National Symphony Orchestra Youth Fellowship Program.
 She’s a graduate of The Juilliard School, where she studied with Julie Landsman, the legendary pedagogue and former principal horn of the Metropolitan Opera Orchestra.
 Her honors include winning the prestigious Avery Fisher Career Grant in 2006 and the Bob Paxman Young Horn Player of the Year Award in 1996.
 She’s married to double bass player Timothy Ressler, and she immensely enjoys spending time with her two young sons, Max and Felix.